sebastiano123-c/DroneIno/README.md

 <h2>
 <b><ins><i>Disclaimer</i></ins></b>
 </h2>
-The code is not well tested yet, use it if you are an expert at your own risk.
+The device you are programming can be dangerous, use this code if you are an expert at your own risk.

-Test it first without propellers.
+Thus, *test it first without propellers*.

-Read carefully this brief documentation before starting to fly.
+Read carefully this documentation before starting to fly.
 Make sure to do all the passages described here below.

 # **Table of contents**